BlueFootedBird/SlackC2/README.md

 - Make sure you design your implant with kill switches, or with an exit function.
 I made the mistake of running some implants that I couldn't kill because I was only developing in the context of having a single implant.
 That brings me to my next point:

 - Design the implant with multiple being able to run at the same time.
 Originally, I designed an implant to parse the last X messages from a slack channel, ignore the ones with replies, and reply to each message in a thread with the results from executed command.
 This was great for a single implant per channel.
 I did not think about this when I was having X implants running at the same time fighting to respond first to a message as a "first come first serve" style of operation.
-Eventually I had to make a new channel for each implant I compiled per host/user context.
+Eventually, I had to make a new channel for each implant I compiled per host/user context.

 - As a general programming philosophy, write smaller functions that do simple things instead of large functions that do lots of things.
 I wrote each command function (ps, upload, shell, username, etc) that it would take in a struct that held  ~5 elements.
-I only was accessing 2 in most all of them, and it was unnecessary to parse out these values from a struct rather than accept only the parameters I wanted.
+I was only accessing 2 in most of my functions, and it was unnecessary to parse out these values from a struct rather than accept only the parameters I wanted.
 ```c
 /*
 This at the time seemed easier and more clean.
 After all, I'm only passing